On the Gap Between H2 Optimal Control and Disturbance Decoupling: Bridging minimization and DD

 \subsection{SDP and DD equivalence under internal stability}

-Next, we demonstrate that over the set of finite and \emph{internally stabilizing} controllers, the SDP formulation~\eqref{eqn:h2_LMI} and the DD condition~\eqref{eqn:dd_necessary_sufficient} have the same solution set. \begin{lemma} The SDP~\eqref{eqn:h2_LMI} has a zero $H_2$ norm at optimal solution $N^\star, P^\star, W^\star$ if and only if $F^\star = N^\star (P^\star)^{-1}$ satisfies~\eqref{eqn:dd_necessary_sufficient} and $(A+BF^\star)$ is Hurwitz. \end{lemma} \begin{proof} The forward implication follows from Lemma~\ref{lem:dd_implies_h2}.
-To see that a DD controller $F$ with internal stability solves SDP~\eqref{eqn:h2_LMI}, we observe that if $A_F$ is stable, then its $H_2$ norm is $\text{Tr}(E^\top W_o E)$ where $W_o$ is the observability Gramian.
+Next, we demonstrate that over the set of finite and \emph{internally stabilizing} controllers, the SDP formulation~\eqref{eqn:h2_LMI} and the DD condition~\eqref{eqn:dd_necessary_sufficient} have the same solution set. \begin{proposition} The SDP~\eqref{eqn:h2_LMI} has a zero $H_2$ norm at optimal solution $N^\star, P^\star, W^\star$ if and only if $F^\star = N^\star (P^\star)^{-1}$ satisfies~\eqref{eqn:dd_necessary_sufficient} and $(A+BF^\star)$ is Hurwitz. \end{proposition} \begin{proof} The forward implication follows from Lemma~\ref{lem:dd_implies_h2}. \reviewiii{If a controller $F$ satisfies (6), it is DD.
+If $A_F$ is also internally stable, then $F$ solves SDP (8) and the closed loop system's} $H_2$ norm is $\text{Tr}(E^\top W_o E)$ , where $W_o$ is the observability Gramian.
 Since $F, W_o$ is feasible for~\eqref{eqn:h2_LMI} and achieves zero objective (lowest possible for $H_2$ objective), they are optimal for~\eqref{eqn:h2_LMI}. \end{proof}